 1) Aides in weight loss and management: Flaxseed has a high fiber content.
 Fiber is essential to our diets because it helps to keep our bowels regular, boost our energy, lower cholesterol, regulate blood sugar and help us to achieve & maintain a healthy weight.
 Flaxseed is high in both soluble and insoluble fiber.
 Soluble fiber helps our bodies by absorbing the water from our food and creating a gel-like substance to slow down digestion.
 By slowing down the digestive process, this gel then traps sugars and “bad” or saturated fats making them less available for absorption.
 Insoluble fiber does not absorb the water in our foods.
-It actually works to push everything along our digestive tracks by adding bulk to stool, making it easier to leave our system.
+It actually works to push everything along our digestive tracks much easier and a bit quicker by adding bulk to stool, making it easier to leave our system.

 I love adding flaxseed to my yogurt and smoothies as an extra source of fiber & protein.